ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_container.rst

         cam_range = cam_max - cam_min
         agent.cams = (agent.cams - cam_min) / cam_range

-Of course, this argument holds for the use of custom classes or built-in containers (Python list, dict, tuple etc.), and isn’t only relevant for the Ivy container.
+Of course, this argument holds for the use of custom classes or built-in containers (Python list, dict, tuple etc.), and isn't only relevant for the Ivy container.
 However the recursive methods of the Ivy Container make things even more convenient, such as where we recursively normalize all five images in the final four lines of the :code:`update_agent` method.

 Configuration